 Travel costs associated with all three of these meetings (trip to AAS meeting to get started, trip to IPAC to work on project, and trip to AAS to present project results), within reason, are covered by NITARP.
+Due to the fluid fiscal situation with NASA funds, we may have a changing budget during 2015.
+If we do not believe we have funds to cover your travel, we will not send you on the trip in the first place, so you will never be left hanging with unreimbursed reasonable travel expenses.

 - 5. Serving as NASA/NITARP ambassadors who give 12 hours of professional development workshops in their home school districts.
-Each educator will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 18 months to 2 years of your time in the program.
+Each educator will be expected to give the equivalent (in hours) of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 18 months to 2 years of your time in the program.
 The professional development workshops can focus on just one aspect of your project (e.g., infrared astronomy). - 6.
 Serving as mentor teachers in the community of NITARP teachers.
 The first year that you are in NITARP, you spend most of your program time learning about infrared, Spitzer, IRSA, NED, the NASA Exoplanet Archive, the relevant software, the relevant science, etc. As a "first year" NITARP teacher, you attend an AAS meeting and a meeting at IPAC to further these goals.